 Given that both the U.S.A. and Transport Canada studies indicated that increasing the number of measurements reduces backset measurement variability, it is recommended that the backset is determined by taking the arithmetic average of three measurements, rather than using a single measurement.
 Based on these studies, it is believed that the HRMD is an adequate and appropriate tool to measure backset, providing repeatable and reproducible results.

 5.7.1.2.
-Measurement of Backset using the R-point as the initial reference point measured backset will be different than the backset measured by HRMD method discussed above.
+Measurement of Backset using the R-point as the initial reference point

 [Note: Insert discussion of test procedure based on validation testing.]